opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 }
 ```

-## Task Cancelling
+## Task canceling

-After getting a list of tasks, you can cancel all cancellable tasks with this request:
+After getting a list of tasks, you can cancel all cancelable tasks with this request:

 ```
 POST _tasks/_cancel